What is the youth court?

 - They are appearing in court in relation to a breach of a previously imposed court order

 - They are applying for bail or variations of bail conditions already imposed

 - They are appearing in court in relation to non payment of fines

-Our solicitors are sensitive and appreciate that for those appearing before the youth court, this can be a very stressful time for the young person and their family.
+Our solicitors are sensitive and appreciate that appearing before the youth court can be a very stressful time for both the young person and their family.
 Our specialist solicitors aim to offer support to the youth and their families throughout the youth court proceedings.

 In certain situations, specialist reports can be obtained when a young person has health vulnerabilities such as mental health or learning difficulties.
 These reports can be very useful and beneficial to the youth’s case.